This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-After lunch, we jumped on the two hour Marine Discovery Cruise which took us along the coastline in search of dolphins, dugongs, green sea turtles, and rays!
+We jumped on the two-hour Marine Discovery Cruise which took us along the coastline to Moreton Bay Marine Park in search of wild dolphins, dugongs, green sea turtles, and rays!

 It was a ton of fun, besides the workout walking up the soft sand dune – but hey we needed the exercise – and we got sand in places you can only imagine!
 Do yourself a favour and go inland for some fun!

 16. Enjoy Dolphin Feeding time at Tangalooma Resort